UplinkCoder/metac/README.md

 During compilation you can have functions run and those functions can access the compiler via an API.
 (The same API is also exposed when using MetaC as a library, rather than a standalone compiler)

+# Startup
+Upon startup metac will try to read a file named `metac_compiler_interface.h` and search for struct definitions in there.
+Currently it's expected that only one struct is defined.
+It will then put an instance of that struct into the `.` namespace/scope which is accessable as `.compiler` Right now the `.compiler` does not get populated with current compiler-state information, but this is supposed to change.

 # Compiler-API

 Within the langauge you access a struct of type metac_compiler_t by using the special name `.compiler`.